 "The LORD was very angry with your fathers.Zechariah 1:2(NASB)

-The Lord chose Israel to be the one nation, through whom He would reach a lost and dying world.
-They were to be a holy nation, separated unto God who would act as a light to the gentiles.
-They were to rescue lost people out of paganism and bring them into the family of God and His holy Temple at Jerusalem – but throughout their long history, the did not obey the Lord.
+The Lord chose Israel to be the one nation through whom He would reach a lost and dying world.
+They were to be a holy nation, separated unto God, who would act as a light to the Gentiles.
+They were to rescue lost people out of paganism and bring them into the family of God and His holy Temple at Jerusalem, but throughout their long history, they did not obey the Lord.

-The prophecies of Zechariah give a panoramic view of Israel's chequered history.
+The prophecies of Zechariah, give a panoramic view of Israel's chequered history.
 They contain many Messianic references and prophecies relating to the promised Messiah.
-Not only do we discover many fulfilled prophecies about Christ's first coming, but there are many more prophetic writings about His second advent.
-He was despised and rejected at His first coming and led as a lamb to the slaughter, by those He came to save – and the Lord was very angry with generations of His chosen nation.
+Not only do we discover many fulfilled prophecies about Christ's First Coming, but there are many more prophetic writings about His Second Coming.
+He was despised and rejected at His First Coming, and led as a lamb to the slaughter by those He came to save – and the Lord was very angry with generations of His chosen nation.

 The people of Zechariah's day and every generation onward are being warned not to repeat the terrible mistake made by their fore-fathers, who ignored similar warnings from earlier prophets.
-Return now from your evil ways.
-Repent of your evil deeds. was the prophet’s stark warning BUT, they did not listen or give heed to the Lord.
+BUT: "they did not listen or give heed to the Lord."

-Heavenly Father, what a warning to all Your children to listen to Your voice, obey Your word, eschew evil and walk in the way of truth, throughout our Christian life.
-Thank You for the many lessons we can learn from the foolish mistakes that Israel made, when they refuse to heed Your word, obey Your instructions and fell into pagan ways and spiritual apostasy.
-Thank You that even though they broke the covenant they made at Sinai, You have remained faithful to all the conditional and unconditional promises You gave them, and thank You for the assurance that You will also keep Your promises to the Church – for You are the same yesterday, today and forever.
-May I pay heed to Your voice, obey Your word, walk by faith and be guided by the indwelling Holy Spirit of truth, for Your greater praise and glory – this I ask in Jesus name, AMEN.
+Heavenly Father, what a warning to all Your children to listen to Your voice, obey Your Word, eschew evil, and walk in the way of truth.
+Thank You for the many lessons I can learn from the foolish mistakes that Israel made, when they refused to heed Your Word, obey Your instructions, and fell into pagan ways and spiritual apostasy.
+But even though they broke the covenant they made at Sinai, You remained faithful to all the conditional and unconditional promises You gave them.
+Thank You for the assurance that You will also keep Your promises to the Church, for You are the same yesterday, today, and forever.
+May I pay heed to Your voice, obey Your Word, walk by faith, and be guided by the indwelling Holy Spirit of truth, for Your greater praise and glory.
+In Jesus' name, AMEN.